 USE PUBLIC TRANSPORTATION

-If you have time, consider traveling by train, bus or boat rather than planes to lessen your environmental impact.
+If you have time during your eco travels, consider traveling by train, bus or boat rather than planes to lessen your environmental impact.

 On top of being a more eco-conscious way to travel, public transport is a great way to discover a country and interact with locals.
 Traveling through Sri Lanka by bus & trains many years ago is part of my favorite memories ever, taking night trains through India saved me lots of money, and the 10h bus ride I took across Myanmar left me with some really funny stories to tell!